On the existence of free sublattices of bounded index and arithmetic applications: Group rings

-\begin{remark} The hypothesis in Proposition \ref{prop:trivialclassgroup} that no factor of $\R[G]$ is isomorphic to the quaternions $\mathbb{H}$ can be weakened to the requirement that $\mathcal{M}$ has the stably free cancellation property, once $C(\chi)$ is taken to be the narrow class group in the case that $\chi$ is an irreducible symplectic character of $G$.
-Maximal $\Z$-orders in finite-dimensional semisimple $\Q$-algebras with the stably free cancellation property have been classified in \cite{MR4105795}; see also \cite[Theorem II]{MR703486} for the case of maximal $\Z$-orders in $\Q[G]$ for $G$ a binary polyhedral group.
-For example, the unique maximal $\Z$-order in $\Q[Q_{8}]$ satisfies the equivalent conditions of Lemma \ref{lem:equiv-locally-free-implies-free}, where $Q_{8}$ denotes the quaternion group of order $8$. \end{remark}
+\begin{remark} The hypothesis in Proposition \ref{prop:trivialclassgroup} that no factor of $\R[G]$ is isomorphic to the quaternions $\mathbb{H}$ can be weakened to the requirement that $\mathcal{M}$ has the locally free cancellation property (or the stably free cancellation property).
+Maximal $\Z$-orders with the locally free cancellation property in $\Q[G]$ for $G$ a binary polyhedral group have been classified in \cite[Theorem II]{MR703486}.
+For example, for $2 \leq n \leq 5$ every maximal $\Z$-order in $\Q[Q_{4n}]$ satisfies the equivalent conditions of Lemma \ref{lem:equiv-locally-free-implies-free}, where $Q_{4n}$ denotes the generalised quaternion group of order $4n$.
+See also Remark \ref{rmk:cancellation-max-order}. \end{remark}

 \begin{corollary} Let $G$ be a finite abelian group and let $e$ denote its exponent.
 Define

 and let $\mathcal{M}$ be the unique maximal $\Z$-order in $\Q[G]$.
 Then $\mathcal{M}$ satisfies the equivalent conditions of Lemma \ref{lem:equiv-locally-free-implies-free} if and only if $e \in \Sigma$. \end{corollary}